acamposxp/RcloneLab/README.md

 4. Locate your rclone.conf in the Google Drive and paste the location in the Configuration section.
 (If file doesn't exist rclone will create it.)

     Example
-  - Team Drives/rclone.conf
     - My Drive/rclone.conf
+    - Team Drives/Drive Name/rclone.conf

 5. Click "Run cell" (play button) in the Configuration section to test if rclone can locate the rclone.conf file.
 6. The RcloneLab is ready to use.